Purdue Pharma, US states agree to new opioid settlement

 The new plan was hammered out with attorneys general from the eight states and D.C. who had opposed the earlier one, arguing that it did not properly hold Sackler family members accountable.

+Ed Bisch, whose 18-year-old son died of an overdose 20 years ago, is glad states pushed Sackler family members to pay more but still called the settlement “a horrible deal” because so many parents who buried loved ones won’t see money — and the Sacklers will still be wealthy and free.

+“Guess what?
+They still made billions and billions of dollars,” he said.
+“Without any jail time, where is the deterrent?
+We’ve lost two generations to their greed.”

-Though members of the Sackler family would be protected from lawsuits over opioids, the deal would not shield them from criminal charges, though there’s no indication any are forthcoming.
+The deal would not shield members of the family from criminal charges — though there’s no indication any are forthcoming.

-Individual victims of the opioid crisis and their survivors are to share a $750 million fund, a key provision not found in other opioid settlements.
+Individual victims and their survivors are to share a $750 million fund, a key provision not found in other opioid settlements.
 About 149,000 people made claims in advance and could qualify for shares from the fund; others with opioid use disorder and the survivors of those who died are shut out.

 That amount is unchanged in the new plan, but states will be able to create funds they can use to compensate victims beyond that, if they choose.